avigad/formal_methods_in_education/index.md

 - Tobias Nipkow and Peter Lammich, [Verified Functional Data Structures](http://www21.in.tum.de/teaching/FDS/SS17/)

   A course on the design and analysis of data structures for functional programming languages, using Isabelle.
-The resourced are available [here](https://bitbucket.org/plammich/fds_ss17).
+The resources are available [here](https://bitbucket.org/plammich/fds_ss17).

 ### Mathematics